About IPCEI Figure

-IPCEI stands for 'Important Project of Common European Interest'.
-An IPCEI is a European project in a key strategic value chain that consist of several company projects from various EU Member States.
-An IPCEI contributes to strategic European goals such as growth, employment and competitiveness of the European Union industry and economy and which are funded by state aid.
+IPCEI stands for “Important Project of Common European Interest.”
+It refers to large-scale European initiatives along key strategic value chains, bringing together multiple projects from companies across different EU Member States.
+IPCEIs contribute to core European objectives such as growth, employment, and the competitiveness of the EU’s industry and economy, and are supported through state aid.

-An IPCEI requires the approval of the European Commission under state aid law.
-Companies and Member States in a dedicated notification process must prove that the IPCEI follows an overriding European interest and that projects would not be realised under market forces alone.
-With their approval, the European Commission ensures that all EU Member States can benefit, that there is no disproportionate distortion of competition and that companies within their projects adhere to the IPCEI criteria as laid down in the IPCEI communication of 2021.
+The implementation of an IPCEI requires approval by the European Commission under state aid rules.
+In a dedicated notification process, companies and Member States must demonstrate that the project serves an overriding European interest and would not be realised under normal market conditions.
+Through its approval, the European Commission ensures that all Member States can benefit, that competition is not disproportionately distorted, and that participating companies comply with the criteria set out in the 2021 IPCEI communication.

-The IPCEIs on Hydrogen contribute to a powerful value chain for renewable hydrogen at low costs, as well as to the objectives of key EU policy such as the European Green Deal, the EU Hydrogen Strategy and the REPowerEU Plan.
-22 EU countries and Norway jointly design and coordinate IPCEIs on hydrogen.
+The IPCEIs on hydrogen contribute to building a strong value chain for renewable hydrogen at low cost and support key EU policy objectives such as the European Green Deal, the EU Hydrogen Strategy, and the REPowerEU Plan.
+A total of 22 EU countries and Norway jointly designed the hydrogen IPCEIs.

 Links to the individual IPCEIs on hydrogen: